CypherD-IO/onboarding-sdk/README.md

 # Onboarding SDK ⚡
- SDK from CypherWallet for DAPP Developers to easliy onboard thier new users with necessary tokens
+ SDK from CypherWallet for DAPP Developers to easily onboard their new users with necessary tokens